2005 photo essays

 The Expo brochures boast that "half of the site is untouched nature" and that visitors can experience "characteristic forms of life" through the Nature Experience program at the Expo.
 One gets the image that one may stroll through huge areas of pristine, thick-growing forests, observing a multitude of animals in their natural habitat - at least, that's what the name Forest Experience Zone would evoke in me.

 In reality, entering one of the forest zones is - as everything here - a hugely organized and strictly regulated endeavour.
 You can only walk on designated concrete roads, smaller unpaved paths through the forest or steps maybe leading to a small lake are blocked with "no entry" signs - "danger areas" which are keenly guarded by the ever-present security guards.
-Apparently it was deemed far too dangerous to let visitors head through the forest on their own, so now you're stuck with paved roads, fences and "Keep Out" signs - sorry, but I can have more "forest experience" in my frontyard.
+Apparently it was deemed far too dangerous to let visitors wander through the forest on their own.

 Another project in this "experience program" is the Global Village in the northwest corner of the Expo site that hosts various non-governmental organizations (NGO) and non-profit organizations (NPO) and also features an event space and work shops.
 The NGO include various environmental and humanitarian organizations, the most outstanding of which is the World Toilet Organization.
 It features various exhibitions about toilets in the world, such as statistics, design of toilets, emergency disaster relief toilets and so on.
 You can also sign a form with one of the pencils whose grips are formed like various types of feces (I shit you not here, excuse the pun also).